 One of my favorite things to do when the weather is nice is to open up all my windows and to put a fan in my bedroom window.
 Why the bedroom particularly?
 For some reason or another, no matter where I live, when there is a fan in my bedroom window, it makes the air smell just like my grandma’s house when I was growing up, particularly her upstairs and bedroom.
 Sometimes, I long for weather not too hot and not too cold, just so that I can have a fan in the bedroom window that blows out that smell.
 And when it does, I look for reasons throughout the day to visit my bedroom, to inhale deeply and to let my mind wander to another time.

 Smells have that effect on me, nostalgically letting me remember times past.
 While the fan smell is my favorite, another smell is stuff burning.
 Not like a house catching fire or anything, but rather a pit-beef joint cooking or a log in the fireplace.
 This smell reminds me of my paternal grandparents.
 They live in the South and during the summer we would visit.
 There I witnessed something I hadn’t seen before.
-In the evening, they take their trash to a heap outside and set it on fire.
+In the evening, they took their trash to a heap outside and set it on fire.
 No trash trucks to pick it up twice a week.
 They just light it up and watch it go.

 It’s good to indulge in a little bit of nostalgia once in a while, especially when it comes to remembering God’s deliverance.
 After a certain amount of time goes by, whether it becomes a time of prosperity or a time of hardship, it’s so easy to forget.
 The daily grind and routine schedules tend to overshadow what previously occurred.
 That can be a good thing when someone is trying to get over hurtful things, but when one wants to remember a glorious time it can be dangerous.